UniversityInternationalComing to Hannover

 • Long-term EU mobility for the purpose of research (max.
 360 days)

 If an existing residence permit for the purpose of research has been obtained in another EU country, researchers or doctoral candidates may enter Germany without a visa.
-If you intend to stay for a maximum period of 360 days, you will be required to apply for a residence permit for mobile researchers via the Federal Office for Migration and Refugees (BAMF), at least 30 days prior to your arrival.
+If you intend to stay for a maximum period of 360 days, you will be required to apply for a residence permit for mobile researchers via the Federal Office for Migration and Refugees (BAMF) at least 30 days prior to your arrival.
 In addition to the application, an admission agreementconcluded with an institute of Leibniz University Hannover must be submitted.
-If you already conduct research in Germany within the scope of short-term mobility period, the application must be submitted 30 days before the end of the short-term mobility period.
+If you are already conducting research in Germany within the scope of a short-term mobility period, the application must be submitted 30 days before the end of the short-term mobility period.

 In both cases, the International Office will notify the Federal Office for Migration and Refugees (BAMF) of your stay.
 For this purpose, please contact the relevant members of staff listed at the bottom of this page as soon as possible.